MKInstrument ClassMKInstruments are the agents through

 serial port.

-object has a device status
+A MKMidi object has a device status

 that's much like the device status of the

-object, as described in
+MKOrchestra object, as described in

 Chapter 5

-Before you can send MKNote
+Before you can send MKNotes to a

-object (more accurately, before the
+MKMidi object (more accurately, before the

-object will do anything with these MKNote
+object will do anything with these MKNotes),

 you must open and run it, through the open and run